ga-wdi-boston/ember-object/README.md

 });
 ```

-> `export default` is new ES6 syntax for exporting data from a module -
-> whatever comes after `default` is what gets exported.

-As you can see, in this file/module, we will be creating a new Ember Class that
+In the code above, we will be creating a new Ember Class that
  sub-classes (i.e. inherits) from `Ember.Route`; if we were to import this file
  from another file, this new Ember Class is what would get loaded.

+> `import` and `export` are new ES2015 syntax for importing and exporting data
+> from a module.
+> Unlike Node modules, ES2015 module can export multiple things.
+> However, it only has _one_ default export value, which you can specify
+> by writing `export default`.

-### YOUR TURN :: Ember Objects and Classes
+### Lab : Ember Objects and Classes

-If you haven't already, fork and clone this repository.
-Run `npm install && bower install` to load all of this app's dependencies.
-Next, start your app with `ember serve`, load up `localhost:4200` in your
+Inside this repo, run `ember serve --proxy` to launch your app; then, load up
- browser, and open up the inspector to the Console.
+ `localhost:4200` in your browser, and open up the inspector to the Console.
 In the console window, create a new Ember Class called 'Pet' with properties
  `name` and `age` and methods `eat` and `sleep` (which return, respectively,
  'nom nom nom' and 'zzz').
-Instantiate that Class by creating a new Pet object with name 'Bruce' and age
+Instantiate that Ember Class by creating a new Pet object with name 'Bruce'
- '9'.
+ and age '9'.
 From the console, change Bruce's age to 10, and print out Bruce's new age using
  `console.log`.